USDA to Begin Accepting Applications for Expanded Emergency Livestock Assistance Program to Help Dairy Producers Offset Milk Loss Due to H5N1

 More Information

-Details on updated ELAP policy to provide financial assistance for milk loss due H5N1 will publish in the Federal Register (PDF, 279 KB) on Monday, July 1.
+Details on updated ELAP policy to provide financial assistance for milk loss due H5N1 will publish in the Federal Register on Monday, July 1.

 USDA continues to work with the Food and Drug Administration, Centers for Disease Control and Prevention, and State veterinary and public health officials to investigate H5N1 among cattle.
 APHIS continues to provide confirmatory testing for samples from livestock as well as guidance for producers, veterinarians, and state animal health officials.
 Learn more at APHIS’ Highly Pathogenic Avian Influenza Detections in Livestock webpage.